Asynonametrics

 And sometimes we build fences around our prejudices.

-What if no obvious physical distinction is to blame another's bad behavior?
+And what if no obvious physical distinction is to blame another's bad behavior?

 Pardon my language, but the term 'son-of-a-bitch' is probably Asynonametrics in action.